Stasiu51/RISCMachine/README.md

 - Addresses will be 16-bit.
 This leads to a maximum of 262kB of memory, which is sufficient for basic microprocessor tasks.
 The advantage of 16-bit addresses is that they take up half of one instruction, which allows for interesting manipulation techniques (see later).

 - There will be 32 data registers.
 Of these, data register 0 will always read zero and data register 1 will always read one.
 Attempting to load into these registers is equivalent to a NOP.
-This is loosely inspired by the RISC-1 computer of 1981.
+This behaviour is convenient for programming, and is loosely inspired by the RISC-1 computer of 1981.

 - There is a 16-bit program counter register.

-- There are an additional 32 one-bit status registers, which I imagine in hardware would consist of a single 32-bit register with dedicated indexing or bit-shift logic.
+- There are an additional 32 one-bit status registers, which I imagine in hardware would consist of a single 32-bit register with dedicated indexing or cyclic bit-shift logic.

 - From my research it seems both Von-Neumann (unified memory) and Harvard (separate program and data memory) memory models have been used on RISC devices.
 For the esoteric style of execution I am going for, I need the CPU to be able to edit the memory where the program is stored.
 A natural way to achieve this is to adopt a Von-Neumann model, with the PC initialised to memory address 0.
-It will be the programmer's responsibility to avoid overwriting the program.
+It will be the programmer's responsibility to avoid overwriting the program in a deleterious way during execution.

 - The opcode length will be 6.
 A minimum of 3 is required for the 8 requested instructions, but this leaves room for extension.